-Of the 249,846 stock options, 130,646 RSUs and 8,990 SARs issued in connection with the spin-off,217,123 stock options, 50,340 RSUs and 8,990 SARs were issued to employees of the Company and the remainder were issued to employees of SGI.
-After the spin-off, A-Mark will recognize remaining compensation costs related to awards held by employees of the Company, including SGI employees who transferred to the Company in conjunction with the spin-off, over the remaining service period for each award.
-The Company will recognize compensation expense of \$0.5 million, \$0.2 million and \$0.0 million, related to stock-options, RSUs and SARs, respectively, over weighted average periods 7.9 years, 8.4 years and 0.0 years, respectively.
+Of the 249,846 stock options, 130,646 RSUs and 8,990 SARs issued in connection with the spinoff,216,943 stock options, 50,340 RSUs and 8,990 SARs were issued to employees of the Company and the remainder were issued to employees of SGI.
+After the spinoff, the Company will recognize remaining compensation costs related to awards held by employees of the Company, including SGI employees who transferred to the Company in conjunction with the spinoff, over the remaining service period for each award.
+The Company does not recognize compensation cost for financial reporting purposes relating to the awards replaced by A-Mark following the Distribution which were held by persons who remained employees of SGI.

+From December 31, 2014, the Company will recognize compensation expense of \$0.4 million, \$0.1 million and \$0.0 million, related to stock-options, RSUs and SARs, respectively, over weighted average periods 2.8 years, 1.2 years and 0.0 years respectively.
 The Company will not recognize compensation costs for awards held by employees of SGI, as they are not providing any services to the Company.